Zeioth/fzf-kill/README.md

 ![screenshot_2023-04-28_21-53-54_742158876](https://user-images.githubusercontent.com/3357792/235240651-2d20db69-88f8-410e-aca2-d40e34934068.png)

 ## Disclaimer
-This is a VERY simple script.
-I upload it in case you need to cover this case of use ASAP, but I encourage you to read it and modify the script to your needs.
+This is a (not so) simple script.
+I upload it in case you need to cover this case of use ASAP, but I encourage you to read the code, fork it, and adapt it to your needs.